 Stay six feet apart

 Practice social distancing during your visit by staying at least 6 feet from anyone not in your group.
 Groups of no more than 6 will be able to social distance together.
 Children must stay with adults at all times.
-Failure to follow social distancing procedures and mandatory face covering policy will result in removal from the Museum.
+Failure to follow social distancing procedures will result in removal from the Museum.